mattermost/docs/source/install/cloud-changelog.md

  - Fixed an issue where a "plugin configured with a nil SecureConfig" warning was logged when starting each plugin.
  - Fixed an issue where portal availability was checked when not on enterprise edition.
  - Fixed a 404 error from requests to ``/api/v4/system/notices/`` on page load.
- - Fixed an issue where OpenId Connect was configurable for Cloud Starter licenses.
+ - Fixed an issue where OpenID Connect was configurable for Cloud Starter licenses.
  - Fixed an issue where C# syntax highlighting was not working.
  - Fixed an issue where incoming webhooks changed the user's activity while the user was offline/away.
  - Fixed an issue where usernames were not clickable in the right-hand side.